Spelt/ZXing.Delphi/README.md

 ###Changes
+- v3.0 Date: 2016/04/28 (Great many thanks to: Kai Gossens and Raphael Büchler)

+	- Added DataMatrix.
+	- ResultPoint event added.
+	- Support for inverted 1D/2D code types.
+	- Better OneDReader scan strategy
+	- Redesigned the file/folder structure for better namespacing.
+	- Simplification of adding readers to the TMultiformatReader (just add all your readers here)
+	- Small improvements.

 - v2.4 Date: 2016/04/06
-    - Fix in Code 128 where code did not scan at all sometimes.
+    - Fix in Code128 where code did not scan at all sometimes.

 - v2.3 Date: 2016/02/27
 	- Fixed leaks.
     - Android added to compatability list.